Alligator Alcatraz: Native American tribal rights

-Miccosukee Tribe Chairman Talbert Cypress testified in a recent lawsuit that this is not the first time the tribe has had to fight for its land and rights, affirming, “we will always stand up for our culture, our sovereignty, and for the Everglades” There are 15 remaining traditional Miccosukee and Seminole villages, recognised as Indigenous people of the Everglades region, in Big Cypress, as well as ceremonial and burial grounds and other gathering sites, Cypress testified before Congress in 2024.
+Miccosukee Tribe Chairman Talbert Cypress testified in a recent lawsuit that this is not the first time the tribe has had to fight for its land and rights, affirming, "we will always stand up for our culture, our sovereignty, and for the Everglades" There are 15 remaining traditional Miccosukee and Seminole villages, recognised as Indigenous people of the Everglades region, in Big Cypress, as well as ceremonial and burial grounds and other gathering sites, Cypress testified before Congress in 2024."We live here.

-“We live here.
 Our ancestors fought and died here.
-They are buried here,” he said.
-“The Big Cypress is part of us, and we are a part of it.”
+They are buried here," he said.
+"The Big Cypress is part of us, and we are a part of it."
 The Seminole Tribe of Florida was likewise in opposition citing sacred lands.

+Republican Representative Carlos Gimenez of Florida sponsored a bill in July 2025 which would have transferred 30 acres of land in the Everglades to control by the Miccosukee Tribe of Indians in order to avert "catastrophic flooding" and referring to the Miccosukee Tribe as "stewards of the Everglades."
+The Act reflected years of "bipartisan work and was intended to clarify land status and support basic protections for tribal members who have lived in this area for generations," wrote Chairman Cypress.
+According to Kevin Washburn, a law professor at University of California Berkeley Law, "It is rare for an administration to veto a bill for reasons wholly unrelated to the merits of the bill."
+Washburn added that while denying land return to a tribe is a political act, Trump's move is "highly unusual."
+On December 30, 2025, Trump vetoed the bipartisan Miccosukee Reserved Area Act citing the immigration detention facility.

+The facility casts bright lights across sacred tribal lands where the Miccosukee people have conducted their annual Green Corn Ceremony for many generations.
+The intense illumination disrupts the tribe's spiritual practices and the delicate nocturnal ecosystem that depends on natural light cycles.